slavamlinsky/rss-reader/README.md

 [go to RSS-Reader](http://rss-reader.speaking.odessa.ua)

-Download and install all dependencies
+Download project and then install all dependencies (both client & server)
 ```
 $ npm install
 ```